 Additionally, before an SA for room and board is issued, the VR Counselor must document in RHW the details from bids obtained for room and board.
 Bids are required only if the cost is greater than $10,000 per grading period.

-TWC-VR does not pay
+TWC-VR does not pay for:

-refundable deposits associated with room and board
+refundable deposits associated with room and board; or

+room and board for Comprehensive Transition Programs (CTPs)

 The case record must contain the following: